 Support the 1Million Project by making a financial contribution at sprint.com/give1MP.
 You can also visit a local Sprint Store to make a cash donation or to donate an old mobile phone, tablet, or hotspot.
 Used mobile devices can also be donated online.
 Devices will be recycled or resold with net proceeds benefiting the 1Million Project.

-The application process for the full five year program, which begins with the 2017-18 school year, is now open.
-Applications will be accepted through April 30, 2017.
+We are now accepting applications for the second year of the program, which begins with the 2018-19 school year.
+All applicants will receive a response by late spring 2018 letting them know if they have been accepted into the four-year program.
 Applications MUST be submitted by a high school or school district.
 Applications submitted by individual students or parents will not be accepted.